-The estimated demand is 12,125 AF for calendar year 2016, based on annual groundwater production records provided by the water purveyors on the Nipomo Mesa, estimated groundwater production by land use area, and recycled water use (see Section 3.1.9 Groundwater Production (Reported and Estimated) and Section 3.1.11Wastewater Discharge and Reuse).
-This amount of demand represents a decrease from the previous year due to effective conservation policies by purveyors and a nearly average winter.
+The estimated demand is 14,313 AF for CY 2020, based on annual groundwater production records provided by the water purveyors on the Nipomo Mesa, estimated groundwater production by land use area, and recycled water use (see Section 3.1.9 Groundwater Production (Reported and Estimated) and Section 3.1.11 Wastewater Discharge and Reuse).
+This amount of demand represents a decrease from the previous year due to above average rainfall, correspondingly reduced irrigation, and an increase in imported water through the NSWP.